![]() |

 Game seems to be available for download,

-Update: Gotchas solved,
+Update: Gotchas solved, but still no luck.

 Update: Demo starts after hitting space, thanks Dhatz.
 Very nice scene!